Wood species

 Characteristics and properties of mulberry wood

-The pores are round and differently arranged depending on their position in the early or late wood.
+The pores are round and arranged differently depending on their position in the early or late wood.
 Those in early wood are larger and arranged in 2-3 wide rows, while those in late wood are smaller and arranged in tangential groups or bands.
 Gum and salt deposits are found in the pores.
 The rays are medium to wide with normal spacing.

 mulberry section